 3.1.1Satellite Backhaul

-Terrestrial operators rent satellites which are to be used as a part of the backhaul between (R)AN and 5GC.
+In clause 5.43.1 of the TS 23.501, Satellite may be used as part of the backhaul between (R)AN and 5GC.

 3.1.2Edge computing via UPF deployed on the satellite

-In order to enable GEO satellite edge computing, a UPF can be deployed on a satellite.
-Following figure shows a high level architecture of Satellite Edge Computing via UPF on board.
+In clause 5.43.2 of the TS 23.501,5GS may support Edge Computing via UPF deployed on satellite, applies to the case where Edge Computing is deployed with UPF and Edge Computing services on-board the satellite.
+The UPF deployed on satellite can act as UL CL/BP/local PSA UPF or act as PSA UPF.

 3.1.3Local switch via UPF deployed on the satellite

-For UEs in a communication that is served by satellite backhaul, if local data switching via UPF on-board can be enabled, then the communication path between two UEs can be significantly shortened by avoiding using ISL and feeder link on the way towards the PSA on the ground.

-3.2Potential charging requirements

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite backhaul to the satellite network operator.

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite backhaul per EAS to the satellite network operator.

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite for 5G VN group related to the data volume to the satellite network operator.
+In clause 5.43.3 of the TS 32.501,5GS may support Local switch for UE-to-UE communications via UPF deployed on GEO satellite, The UE to UE traffic may be locally routed by UPF(s) deployed on satellite (i.e. through local switch) to the target UE without traversing back to the satellite gateway on the ground.
+Local switching via UPF(s) deployed on satellite only applies on GEO satellite backhaul case and considers only DNNs and slices for 5G VN.

 4 Detailed proposal

 Business scenario and potential charging requirements for satellite resource rental should be written into R19 TR.

-X.1 Business scenario for Satellite Resource Rental
+5.X Business scenario for Satellite Resource Rental

-X.1.1 use case

-use case#1a: satellite network operator can lease satellite to a terrestrial network operator for backhaul.Terrestrial network operator could be charged by satellite network operator based on the total data volume transferred via the satellite.
+Business scenario#1a: satellite network operator can lease satellite to a terrestrial network operator for backhaul.Terrestrial network operator could be charged by satellite network operator based on the total data volume transferred via the satellite.

-use case#1b: satellite network operator can lease satellite to a terrestrial network operator for edge computing via UPF deployed on the satelite.Terrestrial network operator could be charged by Satellite network operator based on on usage of satellite backhaul per EAS.
+Business scenario#1b: satellite network operator can lease satellite to a terrestrial network operator for edge computing via UPF deployed on the satellite.Terrestrial network operator could be charged by Satellite network operator based on usage of satellite backhaul per EAS related to EAS deployment(EAS deployment, EAS modification, EAS termination) and infrastructure resource(virtual CPU usage, virtual memory usage, virtual disk usage, data volumes).

 use case#1c: satellite network operator can lease satellite to a terrestrial network operator for local switch via UPF deployed on the satellite.
 Terrestrial network operator could be charged by satellite network operator based on usage of satellite for 5G VN group related to the data volume.

-X.1.2 Potential charging requirements

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite backhaul to the satellite network operator.

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite backhaul per EAS to the satellite network operator.

-The charging mechanism in terrestrial network operator should support conveying charging information on usage of satellite for 5G VN group related to the data volume to the satellite network operator.